-- System cover, cooling shroud, EMI filler panel, or back-filler bracket is not removed. - Ambient temperature is not higher than the specified ambient temperature. - External airflow is not obstructed. - A cooling fan is not removed or has not failed. - The expansion card installation guidelines have been followed.
+- · System cover, cooling shroud, EMI filler panel, memory module blank, or back filler bracket is not removed. - Ambient temperature is not higher than the system specific ambient temperature. - · External airflow is not obstructed. - · A cooling fan is not removed or has not failed. - · The expansion card installation guidelines have been followed.